8. Dolphin – Phase 5#

 Task 3: Extend the parser to support the new language features

 To score full points on this task, your parser must not have any shift/reduce or reduce/reduce conflicts.
 As you work on this task, pay attention to proper parsing of lvals in your parser.
-Consult the examples and the specification earlier in this section regarding the correct syntax, i.e., the use of semicolons when delimiting fields in records - and write your own tests based on the specification.
+Consult the examples and the specification earlier in this section regarding the correct syntax, i.e., the use of semicolons when delimiting fields in records.
+Write your own tests based on the specification.

 8.8.
 Semantic analysis#